SidharthArya/SidharthArya/AWESOME-STARS.md

 - [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.
 - [alshedivat/al-folio](https://github.com/alshedivat/al-folio) - A beautiful, simple, clean, and responsive Jekyll theme for academics
+- [heejkoo/Awesome-Diffusion-Models](https://github.com/heejkoo/Awesome-Diffusion-Models) - A collection of resources and papers on Diffusion Models
 - [gradio-app/gradio](https://github.com/gradio-app/gradio) - Create UIs for your machine learning model in Python in 3 minutes
 - [DefectDojo/django-DefectDojo](https://github.com/DefectDojo/django-DefectDojo) - DefectDojo is a DevSecOps and vulnerability management tool.
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev